-As described in Notes 2 and 6 to the consolidated financial statements, the Company's consolidated fixed assets, net balance was \$91.5 million and operating lease right-of-use asset was \$230.2 million as of January 29, 2022.
-As disclosed in Note 12, the Company recognized a long-lived assets impairment loss of \$0.1 million for fixed assets, net and \$2.1 million for operating lease right-of-use assets for the year ended January 29, 2022.
+As described in Notes 2 and 6 to the consolidated financial statements, the Company's consolidated fixed assets, net balance was \$93.7 million and operating lease right-of-use asset was \$222.2 million as of January 28, 2023.
+For the year ended January 28, 2023, the Company recognized store asset impairment losses of \$2.1 million, as disclosed in Note 12, which consists of impairment charges for fixed assets of \$1.7 million and impairment charges for operating right-of-use assets of \$0.4 million.
 The Company evaluates the carrying value of long-lived assets or asset groups (defined as a store, corporate facility or distribution center) for impairment when events or changes in circumstances indicate that the carrying values may not be recoverable.
 Events that result in a store asset impairment review include plans to close a store or facility or a significant decrease in the operating performance of a store.
 When such an indicator occurs, the Company evaluates the store assets for impairment by comparing the undiscounted future cash flows expected to be generated by the store to its carrying amount.
 If the carrying amount exceeds the estimated undiscounted future cash flows, an analysis is performed to estimate the fair value of the asset.
 An impairment is recorded if the fair value of the store's assets is less than the carrying amount.

 The evaluation of store assets for possible indications of impairment and the determination of the fair value of a store requires management to make significant estimates, complex judgments, and assumptions.
-These assumptions include revenue growth rates, product margins, operating expenses, current market rents that could be received as sublease income, and discount rate.
+These assumptions include estimated future cashflows, sublease income, and discount rate.